People's Republic of Kampuchea: Eastern Bloc

 After the KPRC proclaimed in January 1979 that the new official name of Cambodia was the "People's Republic of Kampuchea" (PRK), the newly established government notified the United Nations Security Council that it was the sole legitimate government of the Cambodian people.

 Vietnam was the first country to recognise the new regime, and Phnom Penh immediately restored diplomatic relations with Hanoi.
 On 18 February, Heng Samrin on behalf of the PRK and Phạm Văn Đồng on behalf of the Socialist Republic of Vietnam signed a twenty-five-year Treaty of Peace, Friendship and Cooperation.

 The Soviet Union, East Germany, Bulgaria, Poland, Czechoslovakia, Hungary, Laos, Mongolia, Cuba, South Yemen, Afghanistan, Ethiopia, Congo, Benin, and other Eastern Bloc states, as well as a number of Soviet-friendly developing countries, like India, followed Vietnam in recognizing the new regime.
 By January 1980, twenty-nine countries had recognized the PRK, yet nearly eighty countries continued to recognize the Khmer Rouge.

-In turn, the regime's symbols, slogans and ideology, the military uniform and insignia largely copied Soviet-style patterns.
+In turn, the regime based its symbols, slogans and ideology on those of the Soviet Union.
+Its military uniform and insignia also largely copied Soviet-style patterns.

 Despite the previous international outcry and concern surrounding Pol Pot's DK regime's gross human rights violations it would prove difficult for the PRK/SOC government to gain international recognition beyond the Soviet Bloc sphere.